Glyptotherium: Phylogeny

 Glyptotherium is a genus in the subfamily Glyptodontinae, an extinct clade of large, thoroughly armored armadillos that first evolved in the Late Eocene (ca. 33.5 mya) and went extinct in the Late Pleistocene extinctions.
 Glyptodontinae was classified in its own family or even superfamily until in 2016, when ancient DNA was extracted from the carapace of a 12,000 year old glyptodont called Doedicurus, and a nearly complete mitochondrial genome was reconstructed (76x coverage).
 Comparisons with the DNA of modern armadillos revealed that glyptodonts diverged from tolypeutine and chlamyphorine armadillos approximately 33.5 million years ago in the late Eocene.
 This prompted moving them from their own family, Glyptodontidae, within the extant Chlamyphoridae as a subfamily, renamed Glyptodontinae.
 The following phylogenetic analysis was conducted by Frédéric Delsuc and colleagues in 2016 and represents the phylogeny of Cingulata using ancient DNA from Doedicurus to determine the position of it and other Glyptodonts:

 The internal phylogeny of Glyptodontinae is convoluted and in a flux.
 Many species and genera have been erected on the basis of fragmentary or undiagnostic material that has not been comprehensively reviewed.
 It is usually considered its own family, but DNA analyses have reduced it to a subfamily with tribes instead of subfamilies.
 One tribe, Glyptodontini (typically labeled Glyptodontinae) is a group of younger, larger glyptodonts that evolved in the Middle Miocene (ca. 13 mya) with Boreostemma, but split into two genera: Glyptodon and Glyptotherium.
 Glyptodontini is often recovered as more basal to most other glyptodonts like Doedicurus, Hoplophorus, and Panochthus.
 Glyptodontini is distinguishable from other groups for example in that it has large, conical tubercular osteoderms absent or only present on the caudal (tailward) notch on the posterior end of the carapace and different ornamentation of the armor on the carapace than the tail.

 When Glyptotherium was first described by Henry Fairfield Osborn in 1903, it was placed at the family level Glyptodontidae and Osborn stated that it was closer in appearance and classification to Panochthus and Neosclerocalyptus (then Sclerocalyptus).
 Barnum Brown believed that Brachyostracon was in its own family of glyptodonts, but did not coin any new name for this family.
 Instead, he classified the genus within Sclerocalyptidae along with South American glyptodonts like Panochthus, Neosclerocalyptus, and Plohophorus.
 George Gaylord Simpson believed Boreostracon was a close relative of Glyptodon.
 Xenoglyptodon was placed as a glyptodont close to the other North American genera by Grayson Meade in 1953, but he did not state its relation to South American genera.
 The current consensus is that Glyptotherium belongs to the tribe Glyptodontini and bears two species in its genus.
-Below is the phylogenetic analysis conducted by Cuadrelli et al.., 2020 of Glyptodontinae, with Glyptodontidae as a family instead of subfamily, that focuses on advanced Glyptodonts:
+Below is the phylogenetic analysis conducted by Cuadrelli et al. (2020) of Glyptodontinae, with Glyptodontidae as a family instead of a subfamily, that focuses on advanced Glyptodonts: